CLARIAH/pure3dx/docs/local-deploy.md

 If this option is unavailable, you can resort to the following procedure

-1. keep `runlocal up prod` running in its terminal window;
+1. keep `app up prod` running in its terminal window;
 1. open a new terminal window and given the commands `k` and `kset pure3d author`
-1. now say: `runlocal mongo prod` to enter a mongo shell on the production database;
+1. now say: `app mongo prod` to enter a mongo shell on the production database;
    after the prompt, give the command: `db.user.find()` to get a list of users;
    identify a user by its `user` property.
 Say you want to adapt the role of user `de826af76e3b67294982b016741da04901fae967`.
 Then give the command